pixielabs/cavy-cli/README.md

 ## TODO

-- Make this the default way of running Cavy; only run tests if **cavy-cli** is waiting for test results.
 - Output to a report file so continuous integration tools can give a richer report of what tests passed/failed.
 - Output the test results in progress, not just when they are all finished.